fearless23/programming-knowledge/Basics/DecimalToBinary.md

 ## Loss of numbers with rounding errors
-- We loose some accuracy when using floating point arithematic
+- We loose some accuracy when using floating point arithmetic

 ### Example 1
 - 1/3 in decimal is 0.333333 (repeating digits)